khaors/geocompr/main.md

 ## Prerequisites {-}

-- This chapter requires the following packages:^[**lwgeom** is also needed for a couple of more advanced transformations.]
+- This chapter requires the following packages (**lwgeom** is also used but does not need to loaded):

 ```r